paulhhallam/Chef-Test/cookbooks/install_golang/README.md

-This is a simple recipe to install the GOLANG software.
+This is a simple cookbook to install the GOLANG software on a Red Hat 7 system.

 This recipe will: